Scholarships for International Research Fees (SIRF) [F51416]

 (a) maintaining continuous enrolment at the University as a full-time student; and

 (b) submitting, through their supervisor and the head of school, a satisfactory Annual Progress Report to the Board of the Graduate Research School.

-15.1 The scholarship is administered by the Scholarships Office.
+13.1 The scholarship is administered by the Graduate Research and Scholarships Office.